2023-cda-alt-devops-p4/streaming-PF/README.md

 This section provides instructions on setting up and running the project.
 By the end, you'll have a running SQL Server instance with (or without) mock data.

 ### Prerequisites
-* Docker installed on your machine.
+* Docker and Docker Compose installed on your machine.
+* A SQL Server Client (SSMS, SSDT, Azure Data Studio, DataGrip...)
 * Basic knowledge of SQL Server and Docker (optional but recommended).

 ### Setup and Running